 Four Ways to Find a Credit Union

-Although credit unions exist solely to serve their members, they are limited by law to the people they may serve.
-They serve members from defined “fields of membership,” or the groups of people who qualify as members of a credit union.
+Credit unions serve members from defined “fields of membership,” or groups of people who qualify as members of a credit union.
 These fields of membership are limited to those that have a “common bond.”
-A common bond is a group of people who share certain characteristics which set them apart from the general public, such as being part of certain companies or organizations, certain nationalities, or people that live in a specific geographic location.
+A common bond is a group of people who share certain characteristics which set them apart from the general public, such as being part of certain companies, organizations, nationalities, or specific geographic locations.
 If you are not currently a member, here’s how to find a credit union you are eligible to join:

-- Ask your boss.
+2. Ask your boss or coworkers.
 Your company may sponsor a credit union or may know of a credit union to which you have access.
 Plus, many employers offer direct deposit of payroll to your credit union.